rjseymour66/rjseymour66.github.io/content/en/docs/webdev/javascript/foundations.md

 | Return value    | `undefined`               | The appended Node object |
 | Input           | Multiple Node Objects     | A single Node object     |
 | Parameter types | Accept Node and DOMString | Only Node                |

-### Text nodes

-A text node is the actual text inside an element or attribute.

 ### CSS